sid0791/Health_AI_V1/PROMPT_README.md

 HealthCoachAI — Ultimate Product & Engineering Prompt This is the single source of truth (SSOT) for building HealthCoachAI: a production-grade, launch-ready, security-first, AI-powered health, diet, and fitness application.
 It consolidates all business requirements, functional and non-functional specs, AI selection policies, data/privacy rules, UI/UX, QA, and delivery standards.
 No placeholders or demos; everything must be production-ready.

-This prompt governs all code and documentation produced in this repository and must remain fully aligned with APPLICATION_PHASES.md.
+This prompt governs all code and documentation produced in this repo and must remain fully aligned with APPLICATION_PHASES.md.

 0) Non-Negotiables
 End-to-end production-ready application with full frontend (Android, iOS, Web), backend, AI, data, security, cloud, DevOps, and QA.